Seasonal Tips

 Clean Out Your Gutters

-The warm weather makes this an ideal time of the year to clean out gutter debris.
+Summer is an ideal time to clean your gutters.
 Practice caution when walking on the roof and follow manufacturer’s instructions when using a ladder to reach gutters.
 Use a shop vac or your hands to remove debris from the gutters.
 While cleaning out the gutters, check for an accumulation of asphalt shingle granules.
 Granule accumulation in the gutters could signal it is time to replace the roof.

 Remove Moss and Algae from Your Roof

-During the fall season, conduct a comprehensive roof inspection.
-Ensure you are comfortable with heights before conducting a roof inspection.
+During the fall, conduct another roof inspection.
+Ensure you are comfortable with heights and ladders, and that you’re using all the proper safety gear.
 Otherwise, call a professional roofing contractor to schedule an inspection.

 Inspecting sloped roofs: